by Nancy Armitage

 Marmalade Petit Tarts (1 1/2″ or 3″ size)

-Sweets & Candies (No.2- Sinterklass- Children’s Christmas Tea) maybe a visit from Bishop St. Nicholas himself
+Sweets & Candies (No. 2- Sinterklass- Children’s Christmas Tea) maybe a visit from Bishop St. Nicholas himself

-Biscuits or Cookies
+Dutch chocolate Biscuits or decorated Christmas Cookies

 Dutch Speculaas Cookies (with image of Bishop St. Nicholas